iBDFrankfurt/APProVe/complete-local-setup/README.md

 127.0.0.1 approve.import
 127.0.0.1 approve.draft
 ```

 After that we can use the container_name in APProVe as localhost.
+The container localhost is different from the hosts localhost because it is inside the container.
+But we can use the container_names for the localhost inside the container to reach other services.

 ## Limitations